 - We want to know about your needs and expectations.

-- We strive to put you in a much better place than before you hired us.
+- We strive to put you in a much better position than before you hired us.

-If your physician’s license is in jeopardy or you suspect a complaint has been made against you, it is in your best interest to contact one of our medical board defense attorneys.
-We’ll perform a thorough case evaluation and discuss the details of your case with you.
+If your physician’s license is in jeopardy or you suspect a formal accusation has been made against you, it is in your best interest to contact a Texas medical board defense attorney from our firm.
+We’ll perform a thorough case evaluation and discuss your legal options.

-Our attorneys have decades of experience defending healthcare professionals like you in disciplinary hearings, regulatory matters, or against various false claims.
-In addition, our Texas physician license defense lawyers have extensive knowledge of the medical board investigative process.
+Our attorneys have decades of experience defending healthcare professionals like you in administrative hearings, regulatory matters, and false claims.
+In addition, our Texas medical license lawyers have extensive knowledge of the medical board investigative process.

-As a highly skilled medical professional, we understand that you have spent years training and building your solid reputation.
-However, a successful defense can help mitigate the damaging effects a complaint can have while safeguarding the integrity of your medical license.
+We know you are a highly skilled medical professional who has spent years in medical school and established a solid reputation.
+A successful defense can help mitigate complaint damage while safeguarding the integrity of your medical license.

 Having a strong, reliable Texas medical board defense attorney on your side, working just for you, can make all the difference in your case.
 Don’t take risks.
 You have too much at stake.
 Contact us and schedule a case evaluation.
 You can reach us at (512) 476-5757 in Austin.
 You can also contact us anytime online.Contact Now